Neotsengjd/Distribute_Final/README.md

 # Introduction
-This is a simple ticketing system using the distributed architecture of Zookeeper.__
+This is a simple ticketing system using the distributed architecture of Zookeeper.<br />
 We applied Zookeeper not just as a database tool, but also for back server load balancing to prevent crashes due to overload situationss.

 # Zookeeper setup